spdskatr/doingmybest/content/posts/arrival-times.md

 # Attempt two

 Let's say that, for our purposes, we want our wait time to be such that we are at least 95% sure that everyone will have arrived.
-This way, we can be fairly sure that the meeting will start at or before the scheduled time, and more importantly, *can make up for any error that results from our assumptions not being perfect*.
+This way, we can be fairly sure that the meeting will start at or before the scheduled time, and more importantly, *we can make up for any error that results from our assumptions not being perfect*.

 This is fairly simple to express using our framework from before; we wish to find $t$, such that